crysalead-js/chaos-orm/docs/README.md

 Chaos is an independent, persistence-agnostic layer responsible for defining entities' business logic and relationships.
 It allows to describe a [Domain Model](https://en.wikipedia.org/wiki/Domain_model) without any assumption about the persistence layer.

-Available datasources libraries:
+Already available persistant layers:

 * [MySQL](https://github.com/crysalead-js/chaos-mysql)
 * [PostgreSQL](https://github.com/crysalead-js/chaos-postgresql)
 * [Sqlite](https://github.com/crysalead-js/chaos-sqlite)

-Chaos dramatically simplify the developpment of a datasources libraries by providing all persistence-agnostic logic like relationships, eager loading at the root level.
-The only requirement is the datasource you envisionned to use need to be able to fetch a record/document thanks to a unique identifier (i.e no composite primary key).
+Since Chaos contains all persistence-agnostic logic like relationships, eager/lazy loading, validations, etc. it dramatically simplify the developpment of datasources libraries.

+As long as the datasource you envisionned to use is able to fetch a record/document thanks to a unique identifier (i.e no composite primary key), creating a persistant layer for Chaos will be trivial.

 ## Install